Video by Karsen Buschjost

-Collegian Assistant News Editor Christina Vessa can be reached at firstname.lastname@example.org and on Twitter @chrissyvessa.
+Collegian Assistant Editor Christina Vessa can be reached at firstname.lastname@example.org or on Twitter @chrissyvessa.